bfi-de/ngsild-grafana-datasource/README.md

 ## Getting started

 This assumes that docker (and docker-compose) is installed.
-Run the following commands, starting from the repo base folder:
+Run the following commands in a bash shell (e.g. git Bash on Windows), starting from the repo base folder:

 ```
 cd datasource